Takashiidobe/notes/src/artificial-intelligence/the-bitter-lesson.md

 effective, and by a large margin.

-Search and learning are the two most important classes of techniques that use massive amounts of computation.
+Search and learning are the two most important classes of techniques that use massive amounts of computation. [^1]

+[^1]: Almost all methods these days use ever increasing computation.

 Researchers have tried to make systems the way the researchers thought their minds worked, which proved counterproductive.